What is NZMATES

 Goal and Objectives

-NZMATES’s goal is to increase the uptake of affordable, reliable, and renewable energy to improve social well-being and economic development on Seram and surrounding islands, Maluku Province, Indonesia.
+NZMATES’s goal is to is to support the sustainable uptake of affordable renewably generated electricity in the Maluku region for improved socio-economic outcomes and reduced reliance on fossil fuels.
 NZMATES will partner and collaborate closely with State Electricity Company (PLN) and the Ministry of Energy and Minerals (ESDM) Directorate General for New Renewable Energy and Energy Conservation (EBTKE) to increase the use of renewables and improve energy access.

 Project period